lemlac/mulem/docs/reference.md

 end)             -- Required here since the block is in parentheses.
 ```

-Some keywords can be inlined or blocked based on wether they use a `:` or not.
+Some keywords can be inlined or blocked based on whether they use a `:` or not.

 ```mu
 if x then "True" else "False"  -- Inline expression.